jbannick/prompt_eng_hello/README.md

 ## Objective
 A collection of Prompt Sets that generate Hello World code in different coding languages.

+Particularly some of the TIOBE top in-demand languages.

+* Katas for languages I know
+* Entry points for languages I do not know

 ## About

 This project is based on <a href="https://www.manning.com/books/learn-ai-assisted-python-programming">Learn AI-Assisted Python Programming</a>.